marycpriyanka/Social-Network/README.md

 ## Usage

 Use Postman or Insomnia to test the API and to create your own data.

 Use /api/users to test all user routes.

 Use /api/users/:userId/friends/:friendId to add or remove a friend to a user's friend list.

 Use /api/thoughts to test all thought routes.

 Use /api/thoughts/:thoughtId/reactions to create a reaction stored in a single thought's reactions array field.

-Use /api/thoughts/:thoughtId/reactions/:reactionId to pull and remove a reaction by the reaction's reactionId value
+Use /api/thoughts/:thoughtId/reactions/:reactionId to pull and remove a reaction by the reaction's reactionId value.

+Find a walkthrough video that demonstrates the functionality of the Social Network API in the link below:

 ##  Technologies used